Our Mission

 Through 90 North Foundation’s partnership with the world-class marine research faculty at the University of Exeter (UK), the Arctic Ocean Research Unit (AORU) was established, with some of the university’s leading marine researchers and policy-influencers engaged with 90 North Foundation’s vision.

-Over the coming years 90NF’s ambition is to stimulate scientific research which over time shifts the dial from generalised concern to informed and effective conservation action.
+Over the coming years 90NF’s ambition is to stimulate scientific research which over time shifts the dial from generalised concern to informed and effective conservation measures.

 Public Education

-To deliver educational resources for schools and universities, and awareness programmes for the wider public that advance understanding of the rationale behind the conservation effort
+To deliver programmes for the wider public that advance understanding of the rationale behind the conservation effort

 Few people witness first-hand the wildlife and seascape of the Central Arctic Ocean (CAO) which goes some way to explaining why it is the least disturbed, least explored, and at this critical juncture in its management, the least understood marine environment in the world.